-This qualification reflects the role of remedial massage therapists who work with clients presenting with soft tissue dysfunction, musculoskeletal imbalance or restrictions in range of motion (ROM).
-Practitioners may be self-employed or work within a larger health service.
+This qualification reflects the role of remedial massage therapists who work with clients presenting with soft tissue dysfunction, musculoskeletal imbalance or restriction in range of motion (ROM).
+Therapists may be self-employed or work within a larger health service.

-To achieve this qualification, the candidate must have completed at least 200 hours of work as detailed in the Assessment Requirements of units of competency.
+To achieve this qualification, the candidate must have completed at least 200 hours of work in a simulated clinical environment as detailed in the Assessment Requirements of units of competency.

 Upon successful completion of this qualification, the graduating student will be entitled to practice in Remedial Massage.
 Graduates often work with clients who may present with restricted range of motion (ROM), soft tissue and or musculoskeletal dysfunctions.
 Practitioners at this level may supervise other massage therapists.
 Graduates may find work with other allied health professionals in an existing clinical setting, establish their own clinic or find work within the framework of other health care environments such as hospitals, nursing homes, aged care facilities, medical centres, physiotherapy and chiropractic clinics, community health centres, spa facilities and health resorts, alternative health care centres such as homeopathic clinics and sports medicine centres.